telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ### Initialize inside Hidden Containers

-If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because Javascript size calculations do not work for elements with a `display:none` style.
+If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because JavaScript size calculations do not work for elements with a `display:none` style.
 Depending on the exact configuration, the widget may appear smaller than expected, or the scrollable data area may overflow.

 If you apply virtual scrolling, the vertical scrollbar will not appear.